-- Have the children come up with their own ideas for meat-free dips and compile them in a Tasty Dips recipe book.
-Give the children the opportunity to prepare some of the dips they devised. - Divide the class into small groups and give each group three or four simple meat-free ingredients.
+- Have the children come up with their own ideas for meat free dips and compile them in a Tasty Dips recipe book.
+Give the children the opportunity to prepare some of the dips they devised. - Divide the class into small groups and give each group three or four simple meat free ingredients.
 Each group should have identical ingredients.
 For example you might opt for bread, tomatoes, cannellini beans and basil.
 There should also be some "store cupboard staples" in the room such as olive oil, herbs and seasoning.
-In a "Ready Steady Cook Style" challenge, each group should be given 30 minutes to prepare one tasty meat-free dish.
-With the ingredients given in this example, children could prepare a bean dip with bread: a bean and tomato salad with croutons: or a tomato and bean bruschetta.
+In a "Ready Steady Cook" style challenge, each group should be given 30 minutes to prepare one tasty meat free dish.
+With the ingredients given in this example, children could prepare a bean dip with bread; a bean and tomato salad with croutons; or a tomato and bean bruschetta.
 Children should get to see each others' creations but should then return to their own group where their dish should be divided up onto plates for them to sample. - Hold a "Foods from Around the World" workshop where children brainstorm traditional dishes eaten in different parts of the world.
-Indian, Vietnamese, Malaysian, Thai, Ethiopian, Lebanese, and Mediterranean cookery offer some great meat-free options.
+Indian, Vietnamese, Caribbean, Malaysian, Thai, Ethiopian, Lebanese, and Mediterranean cookery offer some great meat free options.
 Run a cookery demo to show children how to make one of the dishes discussed.

-According to Anna Ludvigsen and Neera Sharma of Barnardo's, "If current eating habits persist, more than half of all school-aged children will be obese by 2020".
+According to the National Food Strategy, an independent review published in 2021, obesity is expected to continue increasing until it peaks at 37% of the population in the mid-2030s.
 It's important to teach children about healthy eating.
-This lesson invites children to prepare two fun, healthy meat-free dishes and enjoy them in a group tasting session.
+This lesson invites children to prepare two fun, healthy meat free dishes and enjoy them in a group tasting session.
 The beauty of these dishes is that their preparation doesn't require a cooker, so you can make them in any classroom.
-This lesson can be used in conjunction with the Supermarket Visit: Let's Go Shopping lesson.
+This lesson can be used in conjunction with the Let's Go Shopping lesson.
 Children can learn about the ingredients while they are at the supermarket and then prepare the dishes at school later.